UAE and Portugal Cement Their Roles as Tax‑Efficient Bases for Mobile Wealth

 • Presence planning: Map out minimal stay days upfront around other travel commitments to avoid inadvertent lapses.

-Our team regularly coordinates multi‑jurisdiction structures and can also support complementary bases in the Caucasus.
-Explore our guides on residency, taxes, and investing to see how an Armenia component can fit within your broader mobility plan.
+Our team regularly coordinates multi-jurisdiction structures and can also support complementary bases in the Caucasus.
+Explore our guides on Armenian residence permits, taxes in Armenia, residence by investment, and Armenian real estate to see how an Armenia component can fit within your broader mobility plan.
+Our firm refers UAE and Portugal matters to trusted partner firms in those jurisdictions while coordinating the Armenia pillar directly.

 Feature UAE Portugal

-Best suited for Crypto investors, founders, and families seeking zero tax and a global hub HNWI aiming for EU mobility with light physical‑presence obligations
+Best suited for Crypto investors, founders, and families seeking zero personal tax and a global hub HNWIs seeking EU mobility with light physical-presence obligations

 • Source-of-wealth and crypto tracing: With significant crypto volumes flowing through Dubai, expect more diligence on provenance, chain analysis, and counterparties when onboarding with banks and funds.